Italian yields rise as political stress hurts debt demand

 Italian bonds are under strain from renewed threats by Silvio Berlusconi's centre-right party to pull out of the coalition if the former premier is ejected from parliament in a Senate committee vote due next week.

-Prime Minister Enrico Letta was expected to meet President Giorgio Napolitano on Friday to discuss the standoff over Berlusconi's conviction for tax fraud last month.
+Prime Minister Enrico Letta is expected to meet President Giorgio Napolitano on Friday to discuss the standoff over Berlusconi's conviction for tax fraud last month.

 The country's fractious government will also try to work out how to avert a planned rise in sales tax while reining in a budget deficit which is overshooting European Union limits.
 Berlusconi's party has threatened to walk out if the tax goes into effect.

-"President Napolitano didn't seem that bothered before ... so the situation in Italy is serious.
-As we saw at the auction today there will be a higher yield factored in on the back of this," said Marc Ostwald, strategist at Monument Securities.
+"We thought there might be better domestic buying but the coincidence of political uncertainty and that it's quarter end generally limits banks' ability to take down large commissions.
+That combined to get a weak auction," a trader said.

-"The rise in Bunds has as much to do with the rise in Italian yields as it has to do with quarter end.
-There are also concerns about the U.S. and the debacle with debt ceilings and as we're heading into the weekend no-one wants to be caught the wrong way."
+"There's some selling coming through now and Italian bonds are going to remain weak until we get some clarity on the political situation," he added.

-The premium paid by 10-year Italian debt over German benchmarks rose 14 bps to its highest in nearly two months at 270 bps.
+The premium paid by 10-year Italian debt over German benchmarks rose 11 bps to its highest in nearly a month at 267 bps.
 The cost of insuring Italian debt against default was up 4 bps at 250 bps, the highest since July 23, according to data provider Markit.

 RATINGS CONCERN